oracle/oracle-database-operator/docs/sidb/README.md

   Events:
       Type     Reason                 Age                    From                    Message
       ----     ------                 ----                   ----                    -------
-      Normal   Database Pending       35m (x2 over 35m)      SingleInstanceDatabase  Waiting for database pod to be ready Normal   Database Creating      27m (x24 over 34m)     SingleInstanceDatabase  Waiting for database to be ready Normal   Database Ready         22m                    SingleInstanceDatabase  database open on pod sidb-sample-clone-133ol scheduled on node 10.0.10.6
+      Normal   Database Pending       35m (x2 over 35m)      SingleInstanceDatabase  waiting for database pod to be ready Normal   Database Creating      27m (x24 over 34m)     SingleInstanceDatabase  waiting for database to be ready Normal   Database Ready         22m                    SingleInstanceDatabase  database open on pod sidb-sample-clone-133ol scheduled on node 10.0.10.6
-      Normal   Datapatch Pending      21m                    SingleInstanceDatabase  datapatch execution pending Normal   Datapatch Executing    20m                    SingleInstanceDatabase  datapatch begin execution Normal   Datapatch Done         8s                     SingleInstanceDatabase  Datapatch from 19.3.0.0.0 to 19.11.0.0.0 : SUCCESS
+      Normal   Datapatch Pending      21m                    SingleInstanceDatabase  datapatch execution pending Normal   Datapatch Executing    20m                    SingleInstanceDatabase  datapatch begin execution Normal   Datapatch Done         8s                     SingleInstanceDatabase  datafiles patched from 19.3.0.0.0 to 19.11.0.0.0 : SUCCESS

 ```

 ## Provision New Database

-You can easily provision a new database instance on the Kubernetes cluster by using **[config/samples/sidb/singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml)**.
+To provision a new database instance on the Kubernetes cluster, use the sample **[config/samples/sidb/singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml)**.

 1. Log into [Oracle Container Registry](https://container-registry.oracle.com/) and accept the license agreement for the Database image, ignore if you have accepted already.